Shinmai Shimai no Futari Gohan

 (新米姉妹のふたりごはん, Shinmai Shimai no Futari Gohan) is a Japanese manga series written and illustrated by Yutaka Hiiragi.
 It began serialization in ASCII Media Works' Dengeki Daioh manga magazine in June 2015.
 A live-action television drama adaptation aired from October to December 2019.

+Synopsis

+The series is centered around stepsisters Sachi Mizutani and Ayari Tsukishiro.
+Sachi's father gets remarried and as a result gets a younger stepsister in Ayari.
+They initially do not get along due to their contrasting personalities, but later they find common ground due to their love of food.